rdkcentral/meta-middleware-generic-support/AAMP-UVE-API.md

 		- Example:
 			stt for playready dash stream = 22 =  20 (DASH ) + 2 ( PlayReady Codec type )
 	- ftt -> firstTune - To identify the first tune after load
-	- pbm -> If Player was in prebufferd mode
+	- pbm -> If Player was in prebuffered mode
-	- tpb -> time spent in prebufferd(BG) mode
+	- tpb -> time spent in prebuffered(BG) mode
 	- dus -> Asset duration in seconds
 	- ifw -> Connection is wifi or not - wifi(1) ethernet(0)
 	- tat -> TuneAttempts